ktindiana/fetchsep/README.rst

 It is possible to run both codes with a single button push to create a preliminary SEP event list.

-The example below will create a rough SEP event list for the entire history of GOES-13 with `idsep` then process each enhanced period and each quiet period individually with `opsep` to extract characteristics (NOTE THIS TIME PERIOD MAY TAKE A COUPLE OF HOURS TO RUN.):
+The example below will create a rough SEP event list for a year of GOES-13 with `idsep` then process each enhanced period and each quiet period individually with `opsep` to extract characteristics:

-    | python bin/fetchsep_prepare_obs --StartDate 2010-05-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --Threshold "30,1;50,1"
+    | python bin/fetchsep_prepare_obs --StartDate 2017-01-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --Threshold "30,1;50,1"

 will first run `idsep` on a specified data set and identify all increases above background.
+Note that the first days of the dataset may not have a good background solution.
 Output files are created that are then used to automatically run `opsep` in batch mode to analyze each quiet and elevated period.
 This creates a set of json another other supporting files for each SEP event and quiet time period in the time series.

 Note that manual intervention is required to get a truly good event list.
 The automated method is not perfect at identifying individual SEP events, but it will get you 80% of the way there.

  There will be time periods that contain multiple events.
 The user may edit the batch_event_list_* file which contains each individual time period and rerun the SEP analysis:

-     | python bin/fetchsep_prepare_obs --StartDate 2010-05-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --Threshold "30,1;50,1" --StartPoint BATCH
+     | python bin/fetchsep_prepare_obs --StartDate 2017-01-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --Threshold "30,1;50,1" --StartPoint BATCH

 Support